Stratio/crossdata/doc/src/site/sphinx/3_configuration.rst

  - crossdata.catalog.mysql.db.name: Database name in the database catalog.

- - crossdata.catalog.mysql.db.tableName: Table name where the metadata will be stored in the database catalog
+ - crossdata.catalog.mysql.db.tableName: Table name where the metadata will be stored in the database catalog.

  - crossdata.catalog.mysql.db.user: Allowed user to connect using JDBC to the catalog database.